Antiskid High Friction Road Treatment

-Antiskid Industries supplies and installs Omnigrip high friction road surface treatments.
-Better known as Omnigrip HF (HFST) which is a veneer overlay applied to asphalt and / or concrete roads and highways to improve surface friction, resulting in decreased braking distances and threshold impact speeds in emergency situations.
+Omnigrip high friction road surface treatment.
+Antiskid Industries is the preferred applicator of Omnigrip HF (HFST) which is a veneer overlay applied to asphalt and / or concrete roads and highways to improve surface friction.
+Subsequently resulting in decreased braking distances and threshold impact speeds in emergency situations.

 Antiskid Omnigrip HF surfacing is an established, proven process for saving lives by ensuring the highest level of skid resistance onto any road surfaces.

-Antiskid is a specialist company for installing Omnigrip HF and is the preferred installer with its well trained operators and its own specialist plant and equipment.
+Antiskid is a specialist company for installing Omnigrip high friction road surface treatment and is the preferred installer with its well trained operators and its own specialist plant and equipment.

 - Hi Friction # SRV > 70